COVID-19: Taking action to secure long-term continuity of vital infrastructure

 Contamination of employees and relations

 All our employees work at home during the crisis, unless working on location is strictly necessary due to the nature of their work.
-To prevent employees with similar business-critical expertise from falling ill at the same time, we additionally have split all departments into an A and B team.
-Every other week one of these teams works from home.
 All employees have all the necessary facilities to work from home.
 These facilities, including a (VPN) connection and auxiliary equipment, meet the requirements for large numbers of employees working from home at the same time.
-This is now proving itself in practice.Until further notice we do not receive any visitors at our office locations, nor do our employees attend meetings, congresses or other gatherings.
-All appointments are postponed or converted into online meetings.
+This is now proving itself in practice.Until further notice we do not receive any visitors at our office locations, nor do our employees attend meetings, congresses or other gatherings that are not strictly necessary for maintaining our service level..
+All other appointments are postponed or converted into online meetings.
 The same applies to appointments between Eurofiber employees working at locations in different countries.

 Closure of locations

+We have a specific protocol in place that is applied to inform designated stakeholders, according to government guidelines, in case of an COVID-19 related incident.
 If an employee is infected at one of our office locations, we will close this location for a period of two to four days.
 During this closure, the location will be cleaned.
-The consequences of temporary closure are limited due to the aforementioned remote working facilities.
+The consequences of temporary closure are limited due to the remote working facilities.
 If an employee is infected in one of our datacenters, we will not close the location as this will interrupt service provision.
-In that case, the location will be cleaned and the staff will be temporarily replaced.
+In that case, the location will be cleaned, and the staff will be temporarily replaced.